-You won’t believe some of the cool and quirky, family friendly accommodation you can sleepover in Australia.
-Go beyond hotels, resorts and holiday parks and try something a little different for your next family holiday … here are Australia’s most quirky accommodation options.
+You won’t believe some of the cool and quirky, family-friendly accommodations you can sleep over in Australia.
+Go beyond hotels, resorts, and holiday parks and try something a little different for your next family holiday … here are Australia’s most quirky accommodation options

 1. Sleep on a heritage train

 Dunsborough Rail Carriages and Farm Cottages, Margaret River region, WA

 This 40ha farm is just 2kms from Australia’s western coast, and about 2.5 hours southwest from Perth.
 From the verandah of your lovingly restored, historic, jarrah rail carriage (with kitchenette and en suite and all mod cons), you can watch kangaroos and native birds, wander around and collect fresh eggs, paddle in the creek and explore the bush, and white sandy beaches are just a few minutes drive away!
 The carriages suit small families, with a queen bed and a double sofa bed, and dogs are welcome too!

 For more railway-themed adventures, drive 25 minutes east to the Busselton Jetty.
 You can catch a train nearly 2kms out to sea on the southern hemisphere’s longest timber jetty and, while you’re there, descend the stairs to the underwater observatory for a close-up encounter with vibrant fish and coral!